 The word "Goodbye", an English parting phrase used in the West, is a contraction of "God be by ye".

 17. Small plastic spheres (shade balls) are floated on top of reservoirs to help stop evaporation during droughts.

 18. Helmuth Hübener was the youngest Nazis opponent to have been sentenced to death.
 Upon receiving his sentence, he told the judges “Now I must die, even though I have committed no crime.
 So now it's my turn, but your turn will come.”
 He was 17 when he was beheaded.

 19. Joan Rivers was a regular guest host who was banned from The Tonight Show after a falling out with Johnny Carson after Rivers accepted a hosting gig on FOX.
 In 2014, Fallon invited her back to "Tonight", 49 years to the day after her first appearance.
 She died 6 months later.

 20. A recalled obesity drug, fenfluramine, had a remarkable effect on a boy with autism.
 Before taking fenfluramine, Joshua's I.Q. was so low it could not be measured.
 After, he was able to read and do maths at a 4th-grade level.

 When Carl Jung (Swiss psychiatrist and psychoanalyst) and Sigmund Freud (Austrian neurologist) met for the first time, they talked for 13 hours straight.

-22. Adolf Hitler was nicknamed "Teppichfresser", or "Carpet-Eater", behind his back by party leaders.
+22. Adolf Hitler was nicknamed "Teppichfresser", behind his back by party leaders.
 He would have nervous breakdowns over Czechoslovakia and hurl himself onto the ground to start chewing on his carpet.

 23. Brad Pitt's younger brother, Douglas Pitt, is the first American to have scaled Mount Kilimanjaro and descended on a mountain bike.